-The Save log option opens a dialog box where the following optional parameters can be set:
+The Save log option opens a dialog box with the following parameters:

-- Target file name of the file where the log will be saved.
-By default, a name derived from the file name is set.
-The file extension is set automatically in accordance with the format selected. - Format logs can be saved as plaintext or in HTML.
+- Format logs can be saved as plaintext or in HTML.
 If the HTML format is used, colors will be saved for the lines background (see section Highlighting) and all URLs will be saved as hypertext links. - Source either the entire log or only a part of the text selected can be saved.
-Bear in mind that in case of remote administration, saving of an entire log may take some time.
+In case of remote administration, saving of an entire log may take some time.